American Osteopathic Board of Obstetrics and Gynecology (AOBOG)

 - received written confirmation from the AOBOG of exam eligibility and scheduling.

 First-time test takers will receive, via email from AOBOG, exam scheduling instructions and candidate ID number.
-Upon receipt of this information, candidates may sign in or create an account to schedule their regional test site.
+Upon receipt of this information, candidates may sign in or create an account to schedule their testing appointment.
 This email notification from AOBOG will be sent to the email address provided on your exam application.
 If the email address you originally provided to AOBOG is no longer accurate, you must resolve the discrepancies before you schedule your exam.
-Appointments may be made up to one week prior to the exam date.

-After you schedule your test, Pearson VUE will send a confirmation email listing your test date, your testing time, the address and phone number of the test center, and directions to the test center.
+After you schedule your test, Pearson VUE will send a confirmation email listing your test date, your testing time, and, if applicable, the address and phone number of the test center, and directions to the test center.

-Your examination results will NOT be available at the test center.
-Results will be mailed to you by AOBOG.
+Your examination results will NOT be available at the test appointment.
+Results will be emailed to you by AOBOG.